jabranham/SocialScienceLinuxConfig/README.md

 You'll want Emacs (at least 24) for LaTeX, markdown, R, and git.
 Yes, it really does all of that.
 You'll also want [ESS](http://ess.r-project.org/) (Emacs Speaks Statistics), which provides a way for Emacs and R to cooperate.
+Pandoc takes care of converting between markdown, latex, pdf, and many other file formats.
 Finally, you'll want git for all your version control needs.

-    sudo apt-get install emacs24 ess git
+    sudo apt-get install emacs24 ess pandoc git

 If you're doing Bayesian statistics and want to be able to use JAGS, you'll also need to get JAGS, which is available and up-to-date on